andytung/akarisheep/_posts/2025-09-12-how-to-pack-for-backpacking.markdown

 - can be a lot heavier and hard to keep under 7 kg.
 - can be not enough space for heavy packers.

 **A hiking backpack** is perfect for carrying comfort and long duration trips.
-Offers plenty of space for buying souvenirs, more clothes, and luxury accessories such as hair straightener, portable drip coffee, etc.
+Offers plenty of space for buying souvenirs, extra clothes, and luxury accessories such as hair straightener, portable drip coffee, etc.

 <p style="text-align:center"><img src="/assets/images/hiking-bag.png" width=400/></p>
 <p style="text-align:right"><sub><sup>Atmos AG 65 from Osprey</sup></sub></p>

 Best for:
-- carrying around 50 to 65L
+- carrying around 50L to 65L
 - 8 to 12 outfits
-- can use for a backcountry hiking bag too
+- heavy packers that want to extra space
 - travel duration over 6 months

 Note that:
 - needs to be check during flight as they are over the carry-on limit
-- access to items can be difficult if tightly packed.
+- access to items can be difficult if everything is tightly packed.

 **Carry-on Suitcase** is back to the basics.
 Some backpackers will disagree, but this is a completely viable option and it just works.